 Clarify the Type of Therapy the Client is Requesting

-There is a big difference between a deep tissue massage, a Swedish massage and a Lomi Lomi massage.
-If you offer a variety of services at different price points it is important to clarify which service the client is requesting and the cost for that session.
-If the client schedules a Swedish massage, yet receives the more expensive deep tissue massage it will be difficult to charge them the higher price if you haven’t clarified the difference and given them the opportunity to agree to the price increase.
+There is a big difference between a deep tissue massage, a Swedish massage, and a Lomi Lomi massage.
+If you offer various services at different price points, it is important to clarify which service the client is requesting and the cost for that session.
+If the client schedules a Swedish massage yet receives the more expensive deep tissue massage, it will be difficult to charge them the higher price if you haven’t clarified the difference and allowed them to agree to the price increase.
 Additionally, a big part of client satisfaction is the client feeling like they got what they wanted.
-If they came in for a Swedish massage, but receive a deep tissue therapy (without agreeing to it) instead, they may leave feeling unsatisfied.
+If they came in for a Swedish massage but receive a deep tissue therapy (without agreeing to it) instead, they may leave feeling unsatisfied.

 Everyone has their own unique style of providing massage.
-These are just a few things that I have found that could take a session to the next level.
+These are just a few things that I have found to take a session to the next level.
 What suggestions do you have for other therapists that could help them refine their finishing touches?